cloudfoundry/community/toc/rfc/rfc-formal-aspiring-approvers-as-reviewers.md

 Where:
 * `WORKING-GROUP-NAME` is the name of the Working Group, converted to kebab case,
 * `AREA-NAME` is the name of the area, also converted to kebab case, or a suitable short name that identifies it clearly and uniquely within the Working Group.

+[RFC-008 Role Change Process](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0008-role-change-process.md) gets extended as well:

+### Promotion to Reviewer

+- When a contributor wishes to get a Reviewer for a Working Group  area, they may submit a PR to the appropriate Working Group Charter that adds themselves to the team's yaml definition.

+- Two existing Approvers for that Working Group must support the promotion by reviewing the PR.
+  There are no specific criteria beside being a contributor.

+- For Working Groups with fewer than 4 approvers, a single Approver review is sufficient.

+- An existing Approver may submit the promotion request on behalf of someone else, but they may not serve as a reviewer.

+- A Working Group Lead for that Working Group will merge or close the PR, based on the results of the review and their discretion.

+- TOC members may bypass the review process and merge the PR at their discretion.

+### Revoking Reviewer Role

+- People with an Reviewer role may submit a PR to revoke their role by removing the appropriate entry from the yaml definition in their Working Group's charter.

+- An existing Approver may submit the revocation request on behalf of someone else, but the person whose role is being revoked must be given two weeks to refute the revocation.

+- A Working Group Lead for that Working Group will merge or close the PR, at their discretion and without review.

+- TOC members may merge the PR at their discretion.